 Different Materials and NSF Certification Eligibility

 Some products aren't eligible for NSF certification.
-The reasons vary, but basically boil down to whether or not an item has a smooth surface that can be easily cleaned and sanitized according to their intended use.
+The reasons vary, but basically boil down to whether or not an item has a smooth surface which is easily cleaned and sanitized according to its intended use.
 Items with 90° angles, regardless of the material they're made with, can be difficult to certify because food can get stuck in those corners.
 Also, porous items like wood and ceramic can be certified, but with some use restrictions/caveats.

 It also guarantees that the ingredients used to make melamine dinnerware meet or exceed FDA standards for food contact surfaces.

 Wood cannot be NSF-certified for dinnerware or servingware items because it's porous.
 It can, however, be certified for cutting board use.
 This is because cutting board use typically only requires food to be in contact with the surface for a short amount of time.
 This limits the amount of food particles that can be absorbed by the wood, which makes wooden cutting boards safe for use.

 If food was served on wooden plates, it would be in contact with the dinnerware for the whole course of the meal, allowing too much time for food particles to migrate into the wood.